petermekhaeil/petermekhaeil.com/src/posts/be-strong-like-your-code.md

 #### Stand while working

-Prolonged hours sitting down has a hugh impact on your posture and hetitleh.
+Prolonged hours sitting down has a hugh impact on your posture and health.
 Get yourself a standing desk, or ask your office to supply one for you.
 Stand up while taking a call.
 Even yet, go for a walk while talking.
-Not only will it help you with your hetitleh, it will help shorten the duration of the call.
+Not only will it help you with your health, it will help shorten the duration of the call.

 #### Cut out the snacks

 Very common I see engineering desks packed with towers of snacks and sugars (_I'm so guilty of supplying these snacks!_) to keep engineers going for long hours.
 I've learnt to avoid this at all costs.
 Replace with fruits or nuts.
-The sugar hit is only temporary and fil the stomach for a short time, but it has a long term effect on your hetitleh that is not worth it.
+The sugar hit is only temporary and fil the stomach for a short time, but it has a long term effect on your health that is not worth it.

 #### Avoid desk lunches